 One way to use SD is to project how many runs Billy and Mike are likely to score in the next match.
 To get this projected score, you need to add and subtract the SD from their average.

 |Billy||21.6 – 1.79 = 19.81||21.6 + 1.79 = 23.39|

 |Mike||22.16 – 11.18 = 10.98||22.16 + 11.18 = 33.34|

 These numbers suggest that in the upcoming 7th match Billy is likely to get a score anywhere in between 19.81 and 23.39 while Mike stands to score anywhere between 10.98 and 33.34.
-Because Mike has a wide range, it is difficult to figure out if he is going to score at least 20 runs.
+Because Mike has a wide range, it isn’t easy to figure out if he is going to score at least 20 runs.
 He can either score 10 or 34 or anything in between.

 Going back to our original question, which player do you think is more likely to score at least 20 runs?
 By now, the answer must be clear; it has to be Billy.
 Billy is consistent and less risky compared to Mike.

-So in principal, we assessed the riskiness of these players by using “Standard Deviation”.
+So in principle, we assessed the riskiness of these players by using “Standard Deviation”.
 Hence ‘Standard Deviation’ must represent ‘Risk’.
 In the stock market world, we define ‘Volatility’ as the riskiness of the stock or an index.
-Volatility is a % number as measured by standard deviation.
+Volatility is a % number as measured by the standard deviation.